Personal Injury Lawyers

 When you contact us, we’ll listen to your story and explain your legal options.
 If you choose to move forward, our team will thoroughly investigate your accident and get to the bottom of what happened and why.
 We’ll also investigate to determine how the injury has affected your life and how much compensation you need to be made whole again.
 Often, we retain expert witnesses, such as medical professionals or economists, to help us quantify the long-term cost of a brain injury.

 Often, we’re able to resolve brain injury cases through a negotiated settlement, but if that’s not possible, we are ready to take the next step.
 Throughout the process, we will keep you informed and deal with the day-to-day negotiations while you focus on healing.
 This can take a long time, but you can rest assured that you have excellent, dedicated representation every step of the way.
+South Carolina generally gives injured people three years to file a personal injury lawsuit, but waiting can still do real damage to a brain injury claim.

 Don’t go it alone after a brain injury.
 Put experience and resources on your side and fight for the compensation you deserve under South Carolina law.
 Contact us today for your free consultation with a Lexington, SC brain injury attorney.